 - Unique Situations May Entitle You To Extra Financial Protection

-Quatrini Rafferty represented a laborer from Pittsburgh, Pennsylvania who sustained a traumatic injury to his lumbar spine after falling 15 feet through a hole in the roof of a building on his jobsite.
+Quatrini Law Group represented a laborer from Pittsburgh, Pennsylvania who sustained a traumatic injury to his lumbar spine after falling 15 feet through a hole in the roof of a building on his jobsite.
 The injured worker was transported immediately to West Virginia University (WVU) hospital in Morgantown, WV and surgery was performed to repair a L2 burst fracture, including a L1-L3 posterior fusion with instrumentation.
 Following the hospital stay, the injured worker requested payment of lost wages and medical bills, but his employer refused on the basis that he was an independent contractor.
 Further complicating the matter was that our client spoke very little English, which prohibited him from understanding the complexity of his medical and legal situation.
-After filing a Claim Petition with the Pittsburgh Workers’ Compensation Office of Adjudication, QR coordinated translation services for our client to better understand the workers’ compensation process, prepare for his hearing, attend and testify in front of the Workers’ Compensation Judge, and attend his mediation / settlement conference.
-Utilizing updated medical records and pricing out future medical costs, QR was able to secure several year of lost wages and payment of all outstanding medical bills.
+After filing a Claim Petition with the Pittsburgh Workers’ Compensation Office of Adjudication, QLG coordinated translation services for our client to better understand the workers’ compensation process, prepare for his hearing, attend and testify in front of the Workers’ Compensation Judge, and attend his mediation/settlement conference.
+Utilizing updated medical records and pricing out future medical costs, QLG was able to secure several years of lost wages and payment of all outstanding medical bills.